sailinglab/pgm-spring-2019/_posts/2019-02-20-lecture-notes-template.md

 by taking their expectation in respect to the observation, and in the M-step we use MLE in the typical fashion.

+## Non-Linear Systems

+The approaches discussed thus far are designed to handle linear systems.
+In order to handle a non-linear system, an approximation must be made.
+For example, for non-linear differentiable systems, Taylor expansion allows us to use linear terms to approximate non-linear curves.

+With that, we close the modeling section of the course and move on to the next subject.

+### Approximate Inference and Topic Models: Mean Field and Loopy Belief Prop

+Thus far in the course, we have covered the elimination algorithm, message passing, and algorithms that are powered based on those principles.
+These techniques allowed for exact inference, and while they have been shown useful, they cannot cope with many of the settings and problems we wish to explore.
+This motivates uses of approximate techniques, which we will begin discussing in this lecture.

+[comment]: from roughly 41:00 to 43:00, Dr. Xing discussed the general thought process and
+[comment]:     art of modeling, leading up to discussion of probabilistic topic models.

+## Some Discussion of a Task, and How to Tackle It with Appropraite Modeling

+With contemporary excitement about ML and particularly Deep Models, it is not uncommon for students to want to select a model that interests them and try to apply it to some difficult tasks.
+It is typically more appropraite and sound to go the other way - find the righ model and methods to handle a task at hand.

+To begin discussion of the next subject and motive its development, we consider the problem of trying to given someone a summary, a "bird's-eye view", or one million or more documents.
+That is our task - we know at some point, to get a handle on it, we have to convert it to mathematical language.
+To do this, we have to consider a framework to put it in mathematically.
+Is this a classification task?
+No, we have not even discussed labels.
+Is it a clustering task?
+Maybe, but the cluster-label itself would be very weakly informative of what is actually going on in the documents.
+Embeddings, representing each document as a point in a space or plane?
+Maybe.
+One has to decide on this matter to move forward.

+Another point to decide is representation of the data.
+We want to deal with text ultimately, which is a sequence of words.
+How do we want to represent that?
+Binary vectors?
+Counts?
+This is a design choice one must consider.

+After deciding the task and the data representation, one may consider a model to fit these.
+From there, one can consider how inference can be done on the model.
+After that, how learning can be accomplished may be considered so that parameters to the model may be filled in an informed fashion.
+Finally, after all the modeling and processing is done, results may be evaluated to get a sense of how well our methods are doing.
+In general, it is best to handle each step of this process one at a time.
+This is part of the art of modeling.

 [comment]:^_^_^_^_^_^__^_^_^_^_^_^_^_^_^_^_^_^__^__^_^^_^^__^_^_^_^_^^__^_^__^^_^_^__^__^^_^_^